H2CK/oidc/README.md

 - Only GET requests to logout endpoint are supported (POST might be added in future)
 - Only the optional attributes `id_token_hint`, `client_id` and `post_logout_redirect_uri` are supported

-Remark on `post_logout_redirect_uri`: The passed uris are checked against the list of allowed logout redirect uris from the app configuration.
-The provided `post_logout_redirect_uri` must start with on of the configured uris.
+Remark on `post_logout_redirect_uri`: The passed URIs are checked against the list of allowed logout redirect URIs from the app configuration.
+The provided `post_logout_redirect_uri` must start with one of the configured URIs.
-If no `post_logout_redirect_uri` is passed or the `post_logout_redirect_uri` does not match any allowed redirect uri there will be a redirect to the login page of the Nextcloud instance.
+If no `post_logout_redirect_uri` is passed or the `post_logout_redirect_uri` does not match any allowed redirect URI, there will be a redirect to the login page of the Nextcloud instance.

 Up to now there is NO support for: